ryanblock/simplisafe/readme.md

 ## Configuration

-Calls must be made with a configuration set either as environment variables, or passed in the parameters of the method in question.
+`simplisafe` must be used with configuration set via either environment variables, or passed as parameters.
+(If both are supplied, the environment variable will win.)

 ### Environment variables